nativefier/nativefier/API.md

 ];
 ```

-**Important note for using modifier keys:**

-If you want to trigger key events which include a modifier (Ctrl, Shift,...), you need to keyDown the modifier key first, then keyDown the actual key _including_ the modifier key as modifier property and then keyUp both keys again.
+*Note regarding modifier keys:* If you want to trigger key events which include a modifier (Ctrl, Shift,...), you need to keyDown the modifier key first, then keyDown the actual key _including_ the modifier key as modifier property and then keyUp both keys again.
 No idea what this means?
 See the example for `MediaPreviousTrack` below!

-**For more details, please see the Electron documentation:**
+For more details, please see the Electron documentation:

 - List of available keys: https://github.com/electron/electron/blob/master/docs/api/accelerator.md
 - Details about how to create input event objects: https://github.com/electron/electron/blob/master/docs/api/web-contents.md#contentssendinputeventevent

-**Note about Global Shortucts on macOS**
+*Note about Global Shortcuts on macOS*

 On MacOS 10.14+, if you have set a global shortcut that includes a Media key, the user will need to be prompted for permissions to enable these keys in System Preferences > Security & Privacy > Accessibility.